emranxec/KeepLearning/README.md

 - **TRACE:(Idempotency)** a method with debugging purposes.
 It returns the entire request to the client.
 Typically, gateways and proxies tests use this method
 - **CONNECT:** employed for tunneling communications.
 For example, it is useful to establish connections with SSL-enabled websites
 - **PATCH:** allows the modification of an entity of a resource.
 So, it can be applied to change only particular portions of an entity data
+- **HTTP OPTIONS** is used to request information about the communication options available for the target resource.

 #### Idempotency in API?
 > An API call or operation is idempotent if it has the same result no matter how many times it is applied.